CiscoCloud/vaquero-docs/docs/current/architecture.md

 4. **TFTP** - a TFTP server that only serves the [`undionly.kpxe` file](http://ipxe.org/howto/chainloading).
 5. **asset HTTP server** - implements a file server or reverse proxy to forward requests to a CDN.
 This delivers unattend boot scripts, kernels, and initrds.
 6. **event client** - an HTTP client that reports long running service events back (DHCP, TFTP, HTTP) to the vaquero server cluster. (the servers leverage this information to understand what state booting hosts are in)
-7. **task executor (in progress)** - a generic container execution runtime.
+7. **task executor** - a generic container execution runtime.
 It will receive "tasks" or containers to run from a centralized task manager, run it and return the exit code and logs.
 Vaquero will leverage this for LOM management and running pre-reboot and post-reboot containers to flush and validate state on a host.

-#### Walking through an update
+#### Walking through a data model update
 1. SoT updated
 2. updater fetches update
 3. server controller receives event and stores model in etcd